Bed Bath & Beyond Products Are Still Cheaper Than Amazon

 Summary

 Bed Bath & Beyond (NASDAQ:BBBY) is not the next Radio Shack or Blockbuster, but a company with historically strong fundamentals and cash flow generation.
-Its product pricing is already on par and even cheaper than Amazon while the market has overshot to the downside.
-The stock at minimum should be on every value investor's watch list.
+Its product pricing is already on par with and even cheaper than Amazon, while the market has overshot to the downside.
+The stock, at minimum, should be on every value investor's watch list.

 The Business

 Bed Bath & Beyond is a retail giant with a household focus.
-It has over $12 bn in sales, 8+ brands and 1500+ stores.
-Brands include: the namesake Bed Bath & Beyond, Cost Plus World Market (household items), buybuy Baby (products for babies and young children), Christmas Tree Shops (seasonal/discounted/overstock items), Harmon Face Values (cosmetics/beauty), decorist (online decorators), Personalization Mall (personalized gifts), Of a kind (unique limited production pieces from new designers) and One Kings Lane (home decor).
+It has over $12 billion in sales, 8+ brands and 1500+ stores.
+Brands include the namesake Bed Bath & Beyond, Cost Plus World Market (household items), buybuy BABY (products for babies and young children), Christmas Tree Shops (seasonal/discounted/overstock items), Harmon Face Values (cosmetics/beauty), decorist (online decorators), Personalization Mall (personalized gifts), Of a Kind (unique limited production pieces from new designers) and One Kings Lane (home decor).

-Each brand has its own unique character and the products carried do differ.
-For example, at World Market you can pick up a Chicken coop.
-Not the sort of item I've seen at Bed Bath and Beyond.
+Each brand has its own unique character, and the products carried do differ.
+For example, at World Market you can pick up a chicken coop.
+Not the sort of item I've seen at Bed Bath & Beyond.

 A positive about the company is that it doesn't overspend on acquisitions.
-One Kings Lane was valued at $900m during its 2014 funding by was acquired for under $30m.
+One Kings Lane was valued at $900 million during its 2014 funding but was acquired for under $30 million.
 The company also takes the brands and builds on them.
-For example, buybuy Baby had 9 stores in 2008 and the company has grown the brand to 113 stores in 2017.
-There is a real effort by the company to become a one-stop shop for all home needs and the brands carried contribute to this effort via either the retail or online presence in the sector.
+For example, buybuy BABY had 9 stores in 2008, and the company has grown the brand to 113 stores in 2017.
+There is a real effort by Bed Bath & Beyond to become a one-stop shop for all home needs, and the brands carried contribute to this effort via either the retail or online presence in the sector.

-Historically the company has shown strong fundamentals.
-It has grown sales every year for the last 25 years while maintaining double digit EBITDA margins.
+Historically, the company has shown strong fundamentals.
+It has grown sales every year for the last 25 years, while maintaining double-digit EBITDA margins.
 As the chart shows below, return on assets (ROA), return on equity (ROE) and return on invested capital (NASDAQ:ROIC) have been in the double digits for the past five years.

-The company has been free cash flow (NYSE:FCF) positive since 1996 with a 2017 FCF margin of 5.5%.
-Over the last 5 years, the company has returned $7bn to shareholders via dividends and buybacks.
+The company has been free cash flow (FCF)-positive since 1996, with a 2017 FCF margin of 5.5%.
+Over the last 5 years, it has returned $7 billion to shareholders via dividends and buybacks.
 The 15 cent quarterly dividend translates to only a 1.7% yield, however the low payout (13%) means there is significant room for it to grow.

-The company is rated BBB+ with debt due in 2024+.
-Debt to EBITDA is 1x and even if we including operating leases, this merely rises to 3x.
-From a risk standpoint the Altman z-score is 5.8, the Piotroski score is 5 out of 9 and the Domash score is 7 out of 11.
+Bed Bath & Beyond is rated BBB+ with debt due in 2024+.
+The Debt-to-EBITDA is 1x, and even if we including operating leases, this merely rises to 3x.
+From a risk standpoint, the Altman z-score is 5.8, the Piotroski score is 5 out of 9 and the Domash score is 7 out of 11.

 The company's sales are 11% of the Furniture & Home Furnishing market.
-It's size is a serious advantage versus its competitors as it is able to aggressively negotiate with suppliers.
+Its size is a serious advantage versus competitors, as it is able to aggressively negotiate with suppliers.
 Unfortunately, this segment has grown at a slower pace than New Home Sales.

 The company has been growing sales at an even slower rate for the last three years despite its significant outperformance in previous years.

 For the past 10 years sales, operating profits and EPS have grown at 6%, 3% and 8% respectively.
-However over the last 5 years operating profits have dropped due to lower margins.
+However, over the last 5 years, operating profits have dropped due to lower margins.

 With the exception of Ethan Allen (NYSE:ETH), comparables have not been doing significantly better.
-Pier 1 (NYSE:PIR) and Wayfair (NYSE:W) margins are in decline, Restoration Hardware (NYSE:RH) is mixed but at a lower level and only Williams Sonoma (NYSE:WSM) is somewhat steady.
-If we look across retail we see that department stores and apparel is in decline while only home improvement is up.
+Pier 1 (NYSE:PIR) and Wayfair (NYSE:W) margins are in decline, Restoration Hardware (NYSE:RH) is mixed but at a lower level, and only Williams-Sonoma (NYSE:WSM) is somewhat steady.
+If we look across retail, we see that department stores and apparel are in decline, while only home improvement is up.

-On the positive side, same store sales is not a concern with a very small fluctuation.
+On the positive side, same-store sales is not a concern with a very small fluctuation.

 Another positive is the improvement in online sales.
 According to the SEC filings, "Comparable sales consummated through customer facing digital channels increased in excess of 20%".
-This is down from the "in excess of 50%" in 2014, however it is higher than U.S. E-Commerce Retail Sales which ranges around 14-16%.
+This is down from the "in excess of 50%" in 2014, however it is higher than U.S. eCommerce Retail Sales, which ranges around 14-16%.

 Product Pricing

-The bears argue that BBBY can't compete versus Amazon (NASDAQ:AMZN) pricing.
+The bears argue that BBBY can't compete versus Amazon's (NASDAQ:AMZN) pricing.
 Back in an October 2016 article, I showed that BBBY is cheaper than Amazon.
 In April, I put together a new basket of 70 items across all main product categories on the BBBY website.
-The items were selected in order of appearance but clearance items were NOT included.
+The items were selected in order of appearance, but clearance items were NOT included.
 I then searched and found the same items on the Amazon website and looked for the lowest price.
-Newly launched 3rd party Amazon sellers were excluded from the study.
-(These were only a few cases among the 70 items).
+Newly launched third-party Amazon sellers were excluded from the study.
+(These were only a few cases among the 70 items.)

 The pricing from April 14th, 2017, is shown below: